State and Federal Biodiversity Program

 The Environmental Law Institute operates an on-going collaborative program devoted to the protection of biological diversity at the state level.
-The objective of ELI’s State Biodiversity Program is to improve biodiversity protection by identifying both obstacles to and opportunities for the conservation of biological diversity on the state and local level.
+The objective of ELI’s State and Federal Biodiversity Program is to improve biodiversity protection by identifying both obstacles to and opportunities for the conservation of biological diversity on the state and local level.
 The method we have utilized is to work in collaboration with local partners to formulate and implement statewide strategies for biodiversity protection and restoration.
-To date, we have applied this approach successfully in Indiana, Ohio, New Mexico, Delaware, and New York, with an effort currently underway in New Hampshire.

 - focuses on the state level where the critical decisions affecting state biodiversity are made;